Table of Contents_

 Deciding between Wi-Fi dongles and routers can seem like a big task.
-They both offer a wireless connection to the internet, but they achieve it differently and are great for personal broadband speeds.
+They both offer a wireless connection to the internet, but they achieve it differently and are great for personal broadband speeds, similar to routers vs hotspots.
 That said, if you’re looking to gain faster speeds over an extensive network, consider viewing our guide on tri-band Wi-Fi 5 vs. dual-band Wi-Fi 6.

 Don’t choose a dongle for data-intensive tasks like online gaming or large file downloads.
 Most mobile internet plans have data caps.

 A Wi-Fi dongle, also called a mobile dongle, connects to a computer USB port and provides a mobile broadband connection.
 Instead of receiving wireless signals from a modem, a dongle uses cellular data to deliver incredible connection speeds on the go or at home.
 For an extensive network with many desktop computers, you should read our guide on a layer 3 switch vs. a router.

 The Wi-Fi dongle has the advantage of convenience over a traditional router offered by broadband service providers.
 You can connect to the internet from anywhere you have mobile internet access like 3G, 4G, and, preferably, 5G.
 You could also look into Peplink Balance comparison of cellular routers.

 Most Wi-Fi dongles require signing up for a cellular data contract plan.
 In addition, if you are doing high-bandwidth tasks like streaming video or online gaming, you might pay much more than you’d like for cellular data connectivity.
 In addition, you’ll notice reduced speed during peak hours, much like you do on a cellphone.